Training Programs in the Ignatian Tradition

 In offering this innovative program for training in the Spiritual Exercises, we rely on the patronage of Peter Faber.
 We aspire to form compassionate and competent guides of the Exercises who will serve the larger Church and the People of God in Washington and the surrounding area.
 The program enables participants to develop the competencies included in the document, “Guiding Standards for Those Who Give the Spiritual Exercises,” approved by the Jesuit provincials of the United States and English-speaking Canada 2009.
 For more information, please contact Martina O’Shea (firstname.lastname@example.org).

 Click here for the Faber Training Program brochure.
 The next program begins in September 2017.
-Application deadline is June 30, 2017.
+The application deadline has passed.